 Fellows receive supervised experience in conducting neuropsychological evaluations of both inpatient and outpatient populations.
 On average, the fellows conduct 2 to 3 evaluations per week.

-The fellow is expected to have taken formal courses in research methods and statistics and to have completed an empirical dissertation during their graduate training.
-Research activities in the postdoctoral training program consist primarily of research collaboration with faculty in the Division of Pediatric Psychology and Neuropsychology.
+Fellows are expected to have taken formal courses in research methods and statistics and to have completed an empirical dissertation during their graduate training.
+Research activities in the postdoctoral training program consist primarily of research collaboration with faculty in the Department of Pediatric Psychology and Neuropsychology (see below) and the Research Institute’s Center for Biobehavioral Health (Dr. H. Gerry Taylor and Dr. Kristen Hoskinson).
 The collaboration usually involves ongoing research programs, but can also involve initiation of an independent research project.
-In either case, the fellow is encouraged to participate in all steps of the research process.
+In either case, fellows are encouraged to participate in all steps of the research process.

-The fellow will ordinarily plan a research project in the field of pediatric neuropsychology by the end of the first year of the training program.
-The fellow also will be expected to submit at least one conference abstract.
+Fellows will ordinarily plan a research project in the field of pediatric neuropsychology by the end of the first year of the training program.
+Fellows also will be expected to submit at least one conference abstract.
 Fellows intending to pursue academic careers will be encouraged to prepare additional research papers for publication.
-The Division will provide limited support for attendance at professional meetings.
+The Department will provide limited support for attendance at professional meetings.

 Didactic experiences in the postdoctoral training program are both formal and informal.
 Required activities include a weekly Neuropsychology Seminar, twice monthly group supervision/case conference, Epilepsy Surgery conference, twice monthly Neuroradiology Conference, and a monthly psychology department fellowship seminar.
 Optional opportunities include Tumor Board, Neuro-Oncology Rounds and Grand Rounds.